Monday, 1 January 2024

 When Kirsty Young was asked to name her favourite guest on Desert Island Discs, the rock star Paul Weller was beaten into second place, for her own luxury item would be the writer Raymond Tallis.

 Raymond Tallis, whose eleventh Inner Circle Seminar this will be, kindly confirms that our seminar structure, in which dialogue is of the essence, enables him to communicate and reflect on his ideas.
+What he values most in our seminars is that through dialogue and disagreement we hope to approach a little closer to truth.
 He wrote, after his first Inner Circle Seminar, The Intellectual Plague of Biologism, on 2 December 2012:

 The seminar was for me an incredible experience.
 I have never previously had the opportunity to discuss the topics we covered in such depth with a group of people who came at it from such different angles but in a way that I found illuminating.
 I learned a lot.
 It was a tremendous privilege.